aullah/quickmenu/README.md

 // Import Quick Menu SCSS
 @import "node_modules/quickmenu/src/scss/quickmenu";
 ```
+### Navigation Link Width
+The Quick Menu has been designed to support links with texts which are long in length, however ensuring that each of your links are of equal width on mobile/tablet provides a more pleasant user interface for our visitors.

+Using CSS or Sass for our customisations we can change the width of all navigation links to ensure they are of equal size, where possible.
+By default all links are defined to use the most minimal amount of space.

+To change this behaviour using Sass, you should define the `$nav-item-width` variable before importing the Quick Menu Sass.
+Alternatively to change the value using CSS, you should set a `min-width` in your stylesheet for the applicable [CSS Selector](#selectors).

 ## Contributing
 We appreciate your contributions to making this a better project for all of us.
 Please see our [Contributing Guide](https://github.com/aullah/quickmenu/blob/main/CONTRIBUTING.md) for more details.